 What is the dev tools console?
 Definition for debugging

-The dev tools console is the browser panel that prints JavaScript errors, log messages, and the output of commands typed directly into the page — the first place to look when a UI bug doesn't have an obvious cause.
+The dev tools console is the browser panel that prints JavaScript errors, log messages, and command output: the first place to look when a UI bug is silent.

-The dev tools console is the browser panel that prints JavaScript errors, log messages, and the output of commands typed directly into the page — the first place to look when a UI bug does not have an obvious cause.
+The dev tools console is the browser panel that prints JavaScript errors, log messages, and the output of commands typed directly into the page: the first place to look when a UI bug does not have an obvious cause.

 When something visibly breaks but the page does not show an error, the console usually tells the story.
-A failed API call, a JavaScript exception, a missing asset, a CORS rejection — most of the silent failures that produce broken-looking UIs are loud in the console.
+A failed API call, a JavaScript exception, a missing asset, a CORS rejection: most of the silent failures that produce broken-looking UIs are loud in the console.

 What to include in a bug report

 A screenshot of the console with the relevant error visible.
-A copy of the error message text — exception class, message, and the file/line if available.
+A copy of the error message text (exception class, message, and the file/line if available).
 A note about whether the error appeared on page load or after a specific action.

 For a coding agent, this material is high-value context.
 The error text often names the file and line where the failure occurred, which lets the agent jump straight to the relevant code instead of searching for it.
 A bug report that includes the console state alongside the screenshot of the visible defect is one of the cheapest accelerators for an agent-driven fix.